KINGS OF THE REPUBLIC

 Blurb:

-For seven-hundred years the nation-state of Galia has spread her influence across the known world, welcoming powerful empires and stubborn nations into her fold like a caring mother who asks only in return total obedience and uttmost reverence to her absolute rule.
-She now stands at the height of her power, the Republic which rules her is at the peak of its dominion, and the politicians who make up her august body of leaders fashion themselves as kings amongst men.
+For seven hundred years, the nation-state of Galia has spread its influence across the known world, bringing into its fold powerful empires and stubborn nations alike.
+From them, it asks for one thing: total obedience to its absolute rule.
+This great nation now stands at the height of its power; the Republic that rules it is at the peak of its dominion, and the politicians who make up its august body of leaders fashion themselves as kings among men.

-The emergence of an ancient race from the age of gods threatens to throw Galia and her Republic into disarray.
-Faced with her first real threat in generations, if Galia is to defeat this ancient foe once and for all and confirm her position as the most powerful nation in the world, the senators and generals who govern her will need to defeat their enemies at home, secure power and influence for themselves abroad, and pray that the legends of the old times, when gods walked the earth with men, don’t return.
+The emergence of an ancient race from the age of gods threatens to throw Galia and its Republic into disarray.
+Faced with its first real threat in generations, if Galia is to defeat this ancient foe once and for all and confirm its position as the world’s most powerful nation, the senators and generals who govern it will need to defeat their enemies at home, secure power and influence for themselves abroad, and pray that the legends of the old times, when wrath-filled gods ruled over mankind, don’t return.

 NEWSLETTER BAIT